Learn who we are and why we do what we do

 At that point, the proverbial light went off for me - helping people make decisions about their retirement finances was what I was supposed to be doing with my life.
 Since that point in 2016, I committed myself to getting educated on all things related to financial planning for retirement.
 In that journey, I obtained the CERTIFIED FINANCIAL PLANNER™ ("CFP®") designation, the Retirement Income Certified Professional® ("RICP®") designation and the IRS Enrolled Agent ("EA") license.

 In 2019, I left the institutional investment and banking world to launch Tenon Financial.
 I also started a separate tax return preparation and filing company, Tenon Tax Preparation.
-And I remain committed to sharing knowledge and helping educate others.
-I continue to teach at Rutgers Business School as a part-time lecturer, and started a free Facebook group, Taxes in Retirement, and a YouTube channel, Retirement Planning Demystified.
+And I remain committed to sharing knowledge and helping educate others; I continue to teach at Rutgers Business School as a part-time lecturer, I started a free Facebook group, Taxes in Retirement, a YouTube channel, Retirement Planning Demystified and a podcast, Retirement Planning Education.

 What's your view on life?I have a few: